sait-data-475/sait-data-475.github.io/docs/install.md

 <!-- prettier-ignore -->
 1. Go to [Python 3.9.13](https://www.python.org/downloads/release/python-3913/) and download the [Windows installer (64-bit)](https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe).

-2. Execute the installer and make sure to check the box underneath that says **Add Python 3.9 to path**
+2. Execute the installer and make sure to check the box underneath that says **Add Python 3.9 to path**.

     ![](./assets/python-install-1.png)

     !!! note
         If your username contains a space, use a location that doesn't spaces in it.

-3. Also **Disable path length limit**
+3. Also **Disable path length limit**.

     ![](./assets/python-install-2.png)